-Non-Scored Athlete - The membership is designed for students 14-24, prior to Dec.
-31 and is primarily for interscholastic and intercollegiate racing only.
-The Non-Scored Athlete membership provides access to all levels of U.S. Ski & Snowboard scored and non-scored competitions at the local, divisional, regional and national level.
-However, as the name implies it does not include access to the U.S. Ski & Snowboard points list.
-Non-Scored Athletes who are 18-24 can participate in masters competitions, except for Regional and National Championships, where they need a full masters membership.
+Alpine Non-Scored Athlete (14-24) \$100 - (Does not include access to U.S. Ski & Snowboard points list) Provides access to all levels of U.S. Ski & Snowboard scored and non-scored competitions at the local, divisional, regional and national level.
+However, as the name implies, it does not include access to the U.S. Ski & Snowboard points list.
+Non-Scored Athlete members who are 18-24 may participate in Alpine Master's events, excluding regional and national championship events where they must possess an Alpine Master's membership.

-Competitor - For all ages, the Competitor membership provides access to all levels of scored and non-scored competitions at the local, divisional, regional and national level.
-Competitor memberships include scoring on national ranking lists for athletes 14 and older as permitted in their division, as well as FIS ranking lists where appropriate (with additional FIS license).
+Alpine Competitor - The U.S. Ski & Snowboard Competitor membership provides access to all levels of U.S. Ski & Snowboard scored and non-scored competitions at the local, divisional, regional and national level.
+Competitor memberships include scoring on national ranking lists as well as International Ski Federation ranking lists where appropriate (with additional FIS license).
 This membership is required for FIS registration and FIS level competitions.
-Alpine Competitors 18 and older may add an Alpine Masters membership to their profile and compete in masters competitions